raphm4044/osdsw/src/INTRODUCTION.md

 # Hello!
-Welcome to the OSDev: The Simple Way book!
+Welcome to the simplified OSDev book!
 This book will guide you into OS developement, without bombarding you with overcomplicated OS theory.

 So now, let's dive in OSDev, but in the simple way!